-[...] and <think fit> to pacify the minds of men, who sent through the whole the raging fire of the insane Mars [...].
+[...] and <think fit> to pacify the minds of men, who sent through the whole the raging fire of the insane Mars [...]. [of Italy One may wonder if the combination of a future tense (veniet) and a present

 One may wonder if the combination of a future tense (veniet) and a present tense (nocet) in verse 8 of the Sacri Fasti constitutes a weakness of the poet.